adobe/reactor-uploader/README.md

 ##### --environment

 The environment to which the extension package should be uploaded.
 Valid options are `development`, `qe`, `integration`, and `production`.
-Users outside of Adobe will only use `integration`.
+Users outside of Adobe will only use `production`.

 ##### --private-key (for authentication using an Adobe I/O integration)